oaishi/AbuseDetector-Chrome-Extension/README.md

  # AbuseDetector-Chrome-Extension

  A chrome extension for automatic detection and filtration of abusive mails and tweets.
-The abuser can also block a certain sender and ask for help from authorities.
+The abuser can also ask for help from authorities.

  ## Resources